pylipp/financeager/README.md

 FINANCEAGER
 ===========

-A command line application (possibly interacting with a Flask webservice) that helps you administering your daily expenses and earnings.
+An application (possibly running as Flask webservice) that helps you administering your daily expenses and earnings.
+Interact via the command line interface.

-The `financeager` backend holds a database containing 'periods'.
-A period consists of entries of a certain year.
+The `financeager` backend holds databases (internally referred to as 'periods').
+A period contains entries of a certain year.

 Who is this for?
 ----------------